 Self Employment Tax Lawyers in Portage

-However, if you are self-employed in Portage, Wisconsin, you are responsible to pay both the employee and employer share of the employment tax.
-Essentially, this means that the employment tax for self-employed individuals is double what it would be for regular employees.
+However, if you are self-employed in Portage, Michigan, you are liable to pay both the employee and employer share of the employment tax.
+Effectively, this means that the employment tax for self-employed individuals is double what it would be for regular employees.